-C.2.1.2 NATURAL AND MAN-MADE CATASTROPHES
+C.2.1.1 NATURAL CATASTROPHES

-SCOR Europe's property business is exposed to multiple insured losses arising from single or multiple events, which can be catastrophic, being either caused by nature (e.g. hurricane, typhoon, windstorm, flood, hail, severe winter storm, earthquake) or man-made (e.g. explosion, fire at a major industrial facility, act of terrorism).
-Any such catastrophic event can generate insured losses in one or several of the Company's lines of business.
+SCOR Europe's property business is exposed to multiple insured losses arising from single or multiple events, which can be catastrophic.
+Natural catastrophes, such as hurricanes, typhoons, windstorms, floods, hail, severe winter storms and earthquakes can generate material insured losses in property, engineering and possibly other lines of business.